-I was born in the Wild, Wild West.
+I was born in the Wild Wild West.

 My dad owned a small ranch.

-My dad and mom managed the ranch
+My parents managed the ranch

 with the help of a couple of cowboys.